Civil Engineering, MEng

 The tuition amount assessed is determined based on which University of Colorado campus, school, or college is offering your degree program, as well as if it is at the undergrad or graduate level, and finally your resident status.
 Visit our tuition and financial aid page for more information.

 Financial aid and scholarships are available for those who qualify.

 The Master of Engineering (MEng) in Civil Engineering at CU Denver is intended for students who have not previously earned an undergraduate degree in engineering.
 The Master of Engineering program is structured to give basic knowledge in engineering in an interdisciplinary manner, allowing students to enhance their engineering education with courses from complementary areas of study.
 If you earned an undergraduate degree in engineering, you’ll follow the Master of Science (MS) in Civil Engineering degree path.

 Admission requirements and deadlines vary based on the program.
 In addition, you will have different requirements depending on if you are a first-time student, a transfer student, or an international student.

 Unsure whether you should pursue an MS or MEng?
-Fill out the form above or contact an Enrollment Navigator today to find out which degree is right for you.
+Fill out the form above or contact our Enrollment Team today to find out which degree is right for you.